HearingTechnology/Verhulstetal2018Model/README.md

 # Verhulstetal2018Model
 The model code for the Verhulst, Altoè, Vasilkov 2018 Hearing Research publication:
 Computational modeling of the human auditory periphery:
-Auditory-nerve responses, evoked potentials and hearing loss Hearing Research XXX, pX-X
+Auditory-nerve responses, evoked potentials and hearing loss.
+*Hearing Research* 360, 55-75. (found in 'doc/' folder)

 The model code and interface was written by Alessandro Altoè and Sarah Verhulst (copyright 2012,2014,2015,2016,2018) and is licensed under the UGent acadamic license (see details in license file that is part of this repository).
-The Verhulstetal2018Model consists of the following files: tridiag.so, cochlea_utils.c, run_model2018.py, model2018.m, cochlear_model2017.py, inner_hair_cell2018.py, auditory_nerve2017.py, ic_cn2017.py, ExampleSimulation.m, ExampleAnalysis.m, the HI profiles in the Poles folder.
+The Verhulstetal2018Model consists of the following files: tridiag.so, cochlea_utils.c, build.bat, build.sh, run_model2018.py, model2018.m, cochlear_model2017.py, inner_hair_cell2018.py, auditory_nerve2017.py, ic_cn2017.py, ExampleSimulation.m, ExampleAnalysis.m, the HI profiles in the Poles folder.

 #####################
 How to run the model